 I tried on around thirty coats during my visit, both in the men’s and the women’s section.
 I ended up leaving with a coat I found in the sale at Decathlon.
 It was only £29.99 and after testing it in a storm, I can confirm that it is waterproof.
 I also bought a fleece layer for a very reasonable £9.99.

-I bought my walking boots on the highstreet too.
+I bought my walking boots and my boot socks on the highstreet too.
 My waterproof boots cost me around £20 from Sports Direct and the socks came in at around £5.